partout-io/passepartout/README.md

 ### Contributing

-By contributing to this project you are agreeing to the terms stated in the [Contributor License Agreement (CLA)][contrib-cla].
-For more details please see [CONTRIBUTING][contrib-readme].
+By contributing to this project, you are agreeing to the terms stated in the [Contributor License Agreement (CLA)][contrib-cla].
+For more details, please see [CONTRIBUTING][contrib-readme].

 ## Blog